 New Zealand is a nation bound by the rule of law; the government is not above the law.
 It follows that state actions that limit guaranteed rights and freedoms should be lawful, reasonable and proportionate, and any intrusion into rights is the least necessary.
 As the law expects members of public to abide by the rules of society, is it too much to expect that the state obeys the rules too?

-Douglas is an accomplished appellate advocate and has appeared on civil and criminal appeals from the High Court to the Supreme Court. in New Zealand and in the Court of Appeal of Western Samoa.
+We are accomplished appellate advocates and have appeared on civil and criminal appeals from the High Court to the Supreme Court, in New Zealand and in the Court of Appeal of Western Samoa.

-Douglas has acted for both individuals and companies, handling regulatory and compliance investigations and proceedings.
-He also provides representation for professionals from other regulated sectors in relation to allegations of misconduct, for example, accountants, teachers, healthcare professionals and lawyers.
+We have acted for both individuals and companies, handling regulatory and compliance investigations and proceedings.
+We also provides representation for professionals from other regulated sectors in relation to allegations of misconduct, for example, accountants, teachers, healthcare professionals and lawyers.

-The prospect of going to court on a criminal charge can be daunting, but Douglas can help you with all aspects of a criminal case.
-He holds all criminal legal aid trial and appeal categories, including life imprisonment cases.
+The prospect of going to court on a criminal charge can be daunting, but we can help you with all aspects of a criminal case.
+We hold all criminal legal aid trial and appeal categories, including life imprisonment cases.